What is FAI? Main Features

 FAI Installation Steps

-• Receive configuration data via HTTP, NFS, svn or git
+• arrow_forward Receive configuration data via HTTP, NFS, svn or git

-• Run scripts to determine FAI classes and variables
+• arrow_forward Run scripts to determine FAI classes and variables

-• Partition local hard disks and create RAID, LVM configuration and the file systems
+• arrow_forward Partition local hard disks and create RAID, LVM configuration and the file systems

-• Customize OS and software to your local needs
+• arrow_forward Customize OS and software to your local needs

 FAI History

 FAI is rock-solid.
-It's now more than ten years old.
-FAI was started in 1999 at the University of Cologne (Universität zu Köln), when Thomas had to organize an installation of a Linux cluster with one server and 16 clients.
+It's now more than 16 years old.
+FAI was started in 1999 at the University of Cologne, when Thomas had to organize an installation of a Linux cluster.
 Today, FAI is regularly used in varying environments, ranging from a dozen machines up to several thousands machines.